ghc/ghc/docs/users_guide/glasgow_exts.rst

 code looks like before and after the rewrite.

 .. ghc-flag:: -fenable-rewrite-rules
+    :shortdesc: Switch on all rewrite rules (including rules generated by automatic specialisation of overloaded functions).
+Implied by :ghc-flag:`-O`.
+    :type: dynamic
+    :reverse: -fno-enable-rewrite-rules
+    :category: optimization

     Allow the compiler to apply rewrite rules to the source program.